KevinRGeurts/UserResponseCollector/README.md

 If a new source of input is needed, a new Receiver subclass can be created that implements the Receiver interface.

 ## Credit where credit is due

-- Command and Template Method (followed by UserQueryCommand.Execute()) patterns follow the concepts, UML diagrams, and examples provided in "Design Patterns: Elements of Reusable Object-Oriented Software," by Eric Gamma, Richard Helm, Ralph Johnson, and John Vlissides, published by Addison-Wesley, 1995.
+- Command and Template Method (followed by UserQueryCommand.Execute()) design patterns follow the concepts, UML diagrams, and examples provided in "Design Patterns: Elements of Reusable Object-Oriented Software," by Eric Gamma, Richard Helm, Ralph Johnson, and John Vlissides, published by Addison-Wesley, 1995.
 - UserQueryReceiver_GetCommandReceiver is a global prebound method that returns the global, single instance of a concrete